There are three Castes of honeybees within a hive… The Queen, the Workers and the Drones.

 The Worker Bees are the largest population within the colony.
-They are all female and they each have particular worker positions to fill.
-They are to name just a few; queen attendants, nurse bees, housekeepers, foragers, guard bees, undertakers, honey makers, wax producers and many more duties!
-They are able to control the temperature of the hive by fanning their wings and by clustering together and rotating throughout the cluster in the effort to maintain heat in the winter.
+They are all non-fertile females and each have particular worker positions to fill.
+To name just a few of those positions: queen attendants, nurse bees, housekeepers, foragers, guard bees, undertakers, honey makers, wax producers and more!
+Honeybees are able to control the temperature of the hive by fanning their wings to cool or circulate airflow and sort of shivering all together in a cluster in the effort to maintain heat in the winter.

 These are the male castes.
 When the timing is just right, the queen knows when and in which cells to lay eggs that will develop into drones.
 (She knows everything!)
 The cells are built a bit larger than the cells for worker brood.
 When the drone is mature enough they will fly outside of the hive to an area called a drone pool where they will have a chance to mate with a queen.
 If successful his mating organ will be ripped out upon separation from the queen and he will fall to his death.
 If he does not get to mate, he seemingly hangs out inside of the hive eating and taking up space.
 It is said however, that he perhaps keeps some camaraderie within, as well as helps with the warmth and or cooling.
 In the fall when the weather is turning colder, he will no longer be welcomed and is kicked out of the hive.
-The queen then, ceases laying anymore drone eggs.
+The queen then, ceases laying anymore drone eggs until the following spring.